David Novak, the former CEO of Yum! Brands, was asked in an interview, “What’s the secret to great leadership?”

 So this bloke is saying that THE secret to great leadership is to avoid a certain type of person?
 Like, that’s it?
 And the answer is, “Yes”.
 But there’s a twist.
 As the leader, it’s your fault if you have people like Bob working in your organisation.
 It’s not Bob’s fault.

 Novak explained himself by telling the story of how, when he worked for PepsiCo, he used to visit the frontlines across the country.
 His job was to talk to them about what they were seeing and doing and feeling.
 At one plant everyone started raving about this guy named Bob.
-How Bob taught me more in four hours than I have learnt in four years.
+How Bob taught me more in four hours than I have learned in four years.
 How Bob showed me what really awesome customer service is all about.
 Everyone was basically going off about Bob.

 Well, as everyone was sharing their favourite story about Bob, Novak looked across the room and saw Bob.
 And Bob was crying.
-Novak asked Bob why we was crying, and that’s when he realised he never wanted a guy like Bob to work for him again.
+Novak asked Bob why he was crying, and that’s when he realised he never wanted a guy like Bob to work for him again.

 That’s when Novak knew he never wanted anyone to ever feel like Bob again.
-That’s when he realised the power of recognition, and made it one of Pepsico’s top values – because no one should ever feel like Bob.
+That’s when he realised the power of recognition and made it one of Pepsico’s top values – because no one should ever feel like Bob.

 Do you have any Bobs working at your company—people who have no idea how appreciated they are?
 Are you one of them?